Differentially Private Formation Control: Privacy and Network Co-Design

-in a differentially private, decentralized manner. \item Bound the performance of the network in terms of the privacy parameters of each agent and the algebraic connectivity of the underlying communication topology; use those bounds to quantify trade offs between privacy, connectedness, and network performance. \item Use those tradeoffs to formulate an optimization problem to co-design the communication topology and privacy parameters of the network. {$\triangle$} \end{enumerate} \end{problem}
+in a differentially private, decentralized manner. \item Bound the performance of the network in terms of privacy parameters and network properties. \item Use those bounds to co-design the communication topology and privacy parameters of the network. \end{enumerate} \end{problem}

-Before solving Problem 1, we give the necessary definitions for formation control.
-First, we define agent- and network-level dynamics and detail how each agent will enforce differential privacy.
-Then, we explain how differentially private communications affect the performance of a formation control protocol and how to quantify the quality of a formation.
+Next, we define agent- and network-level dynamics and detail how each agent will enforce differential privacy.